Saturday 26 August 2017, Campbelltown

-The Japanese Gardens are a special gift from Koshigaya, Campbelltown's Sister City in Japan.
+The Japanese Gardens are a special gift from Koshigaya, Campbelltown's Sister City in Japan, and are located in the grounds of the Campbelltown Arts Centre.

 The Campbelltown Japanese Gardens celebrate the sister city relationship between Campbelltown and Koshigaya.
 The gardens were presented to Campbelltown by the citizens of Koshigaya on 10 April, 1988.